AaltoVision/CV_course_py_2019/README.md

   * `git clone --recurse-submodules https://github.com/AaltoVision/CV_course_py_2019.git`
 3. Once new assignments are released, you can pull them using:
   * `git submodule update --remote`
-4. NB: Remember to use the above commands and not, for example, git pull.
-This repo uses git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) that collect the separate repositories, notebooks, and data, into this single repository, so you don't have to update and clone two repositories.
+4. NB: Remember to use the above commands and not, for example, `git pull`.
+This repo uses [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) that collect the separated repositories, notebooks and data, into this single repository, so you don't have to update and clone two repositories.
 They are separated because it's more convenient for JupyterHub use.
 5. Download the Docker image.
   * `docker pull apparvi/cv2019`
-6. In the folder where you cloned the repositary create a container by running this bit of a monster command which is explained [here](https://hub.docker.com/r/apparvi/cv2019):
+6. In the folder where you cloned the repository create a container by running this bit of a monster command which is explained [here](https://hub.docker.com/r/apparvi/cv2019):
   * `docker run -it --name opencv --user $(id -u):$(id -g) --group-add users -v "$(pwd)":/home/jovyan/work -p 8888:8888 cv2019 start.sh jupyter lab --NotebookApp.custom_display_url='http://127.0.0.1:8888' --notebook-dir=/home/jovyan/work`
 7. To start JupyterHub copy & paste the created URL to your browser.
 8. In the future start the container with a more simple command by calling its name:
   * `docker start -i cv2019`
-9. Export your assignment to pdf and notebook format (.ipynb) and submit them both, the pdf and the notebook, through MyCourses.
+9. When you're ready to submit your solution, export the assignment to pdf and Jupyter Notebook format (.ipynb) and submit them both, the pdf and the notebook, through MyCourses.